atulsubedi/portfolio/README.md

-# Yo there it me your friend
+# Yo there its me your friend

 this is my personal portfolio

-hi my atul
-i have been learnig coding from neogcamp since a week and i have at least learn some thing about node.js
+Hi there myself Atul Subedi i have been learning coding from neog camp since last week !